 The UK was the first country to systematically document weather observations.
 In 1854, the UK Met Office was launched by vice-admiral Robert FitzRoy, who already had a noteworthy career as captain of the HMS Beagle that sailed Charles Darwin around the world.
 The idea behind the new government department was to understand the weather better, with the aim of averting disasters and speeding up shipping, which was crucial to the UK’s maritime economy.

 When a major storm struck in 1859, sinking a Royal Charter ship stashed with gold and 450 people onboard, FitzRoy decided to think more deeply about predicting the weather.
 He set up a network of observation sites at coastal ports across the UK, with staff trained to take daily temperature, pressure, and rainfall measurements, and then telegraph them back to London.
 The first storm warning was given in 1861—it was ignored, leading to shipwrecks and deaths.
 The Times newspaper soon after began printing the forecast, the first such public weather prognostications in the world.

 The Weather Rescue project’s most recent iteration has transcribed about 250,000 unique weather observations, completing the period of 1861-71.
 That’s about 10 person-years of transcribing in just a few months.
 “We would never be able to get funding to employ someone for 10 years… so it is a very cheap and efficient way.
 And people love it,” Hawkins said.

 Volunteers are now looking at the 1870s.
-The project’s researchers have scanned copies of the Times’ daily weather reports from 1861 onward, though millions of observations outside these decades remain to be transcribed.
+The project’s researchers have scanned copies of all the Times’ daily weather reports from 1861 onward, and so many additional decades of observations are waiting to be transcribed.
 Doing so will improve the accessibility of historical records and help shed light on the UK’s historical weather patterns.

 That’s good news for Brits who, according to the project’s researchers, spend eight hours a week checking, talking, or thinking about the weather.